-- (7) still air and seawater conditions shall be assumed, I.e. no adjustment for forced convection; - (8) Sea water is to be assumed to have a density of 1,025kg/m3 and a coagulation point of -2.5°C with physical properties compatible with those of fresh water for other items. - (9) degradation of the thermal insulation properties over the life of the ship due to factors such as thermal and mechanical ageing, compaction, ship motion and tank vibrations shall be assumed; - (10) the cooling effect of the rising boil-off vapour from the leaked cargo shall be taken into account, where applicable; - (11) credit for hull heating may be taken in accordance with 402.
-1, provided the heating arrangements are in compliance with 402.
-2; - (12) no credit shall be given for any means of heating, except as described in 402.
-1; - (13) The structures in hold space such as insulation materials and supports are to be assumed that they do not absorb liquid cargo. - (14) In compartments where gases exist other than in hold spaces, it is to be assumed that they are in natural convection. - (15) It is to be assumed that the gas and liquid within the same compartment are at the same temperature. - (16) It is to be assumed that there is no transfer of gases within the insulation materials. - (17) It is to be assumed that there is no influence of moisture. - (18) It is to be assumed that there is no influence of paints. - (19) The overall heat transfer coefficients at various boundaries can be used with the numeral values given in Table 2.15 of the Guidances, but calculation may be carried out by using empirical equations given in the heat transfer engineering data which has been made public.
-In this case, heat transfer due to radiation is also to be taken into account.
+- (G) still air and seawater conditions shall be assumed, I.e. no adjustment for forced convection; - (H) Sea water is to be assumed to have a density of 1,025kg/m3 and a coagulation point of 2.5°C with physical properties compatible with those of fresh water for other items. - (I) degradation of the thermal insulation properties over the life of the ship due to factors such as thermal and mechanical ageing, compaction, ship motion and tank vibrations shall be assumed; - (J) the cooling effect of the rising boil-off vapour from the leaked cargo shall be taken into account, where applicable; - (K) credit for hull heating may be taken in accordance with 2.
+(1), provided the heating arrangements are in compliance with 2.
+(2); - (L) no credit shall be given for any means of heating, except as described in 2.
+(1); - (M) The structures in hold space such as insulation materials and supports are to be assumed that they do not absorb liquid cargo. - (N) In compartments where gases exist other than in hold spaces, it is to be assumed that they are in natural convection. - (O) It is to be assumed that the gas and liquid within the same compartment are at the same temperature. - (P) It is to be assumed that there is no transfer of gases within the insulation materials. - (Q) It is to be assumed that there is no influence of moisture. - (R) It is to be assumed that there is no influence of paints. - (S) The overall heat transfer coefficients at various boundaries can be used with the numeral values given in Table 2.15 of the Guidances, but calculation may be carried out by using empirical equations given in the heat transfer engineering data which has been made public.
+In this case, heat transfer due to radiation is also to be taken into account. - (T) The substance for which temperature distribution is investigated to be assumed to be of homogeneous one without directivity. - (U) Frames may be dealt with as fins. - (V) In case where hold spaces located forward and afterward the hold space under study are in the same locations, they may be treated as a two dimensional problem.

-Boundaries Overall heat transfer coefficient(W/m2°C)
+Boundaries Overall heat transfer coefficient(W/m 2 °C)

 Still gas ↔ Hull or liquid 5.8

 Still sea water ↔ Hull 116.3

 Cargo vapour ↔ Hull contacted to air 11.6